How to Love Yourself

 I’d think, “People keep telling me I need to love myself.
 But how exactly is that supposed to improve my life or my relationships?”

-I am now able to teach my therapy and personal growth coaching clients what I learned on my own journey of personal growth, and that it’s so much more than just narcissism by any other name.
+I am now able to teach my therapy and personal growth coaching clients what I learned on my own journey of personal growth, and that self love is so much more than just narcissism by another name.
+I’ve collected some of my thoughts on my evolving understanding of self-love here, as well as on a recent episode of the Love, Happiness and Success podcast.
+You can find the episode on this page, Apple podcasts, Spotify, or wherever you listen.

 This skepticism around “self love” I originally had was not helped when I became a therapist.